As an Amazon Associate I earn from qualifying purchases.

 *If you have an eBay store subscription be sure to use your quarterly shipping supplies credit before buying extra

-Extra Wide Hangers: One of the main errors that eBay seller’s make when taking pictures of clothing is that they use too narrow of a hanger.
+Extra Wide Hangers: One of the main errors that eBay sellers make when taking pictures of clothing is that they use too narrow of a hanger.
 If the hanger is narrow, the clothing has no shape and the body/arms just drape down in a mass.
 Wide hangers, on the other hand, mimic much closer a flat-lay.

 The fine print for the idea that you can take nice pictures on hangers would read, “as long as you have good light.
 If you work at unusual times (like us) or in places without good natural light (like us) you’ll want to invest in a good lighting kit.
 Do not get suckered into buying anything overboard.
-Pretty much any kit that doesn’t catch on fire will provide adequate lighting to set you items apart.
+Pretty much any kit that doesn’t catch on fire will provide adequate lighting to set your items apart.

-In fact, we loved it so much we wrote a guide on how to use it here!
-While I still love the results it gives, I got tired on it getting dust on everything and cutting up my fingers.
-These days I’m partial to a battery powered shaver and pick only really nice items to de-pill.
-Just be sure to get a clothing shaver that has a AC Cord like this one.
-The first one we bought was battery powered only and we used up two sets of D batteries on a single cardigan.
+In fact, we loved it so much that we wrote a guide on how to use it here!
+While I still love the results it gives, I got tired of it getting dust on everything and cutting up my fingers.
+These days I’m partial to a battery-powered shaver and pick only really nice items to de-pill.
+Just be sure to get a clothing shaver that has an AC Cord.
+The first one we bought was battery-powered only and we used up two sets of D batteries on a single cardigan.

 Shoe Forms: These can give any rumply shoe a decent shape again and are an absolute necessity for dress shoes.

 Clear Shoe Inserts: These are dirt cheap and we use them for everything from sandals to heels.